salmah52/COVID-19---Build-End-to-End-Data-Engineering-Project/README.md

 # Data Engineering Project: Building a COVID-19 Analytics Platform

-Welcome to our data engineering project, where we build a comprehensive COVID-19 analytics platform.
-In this project, we'll walk you through the entire process, from data acquisition to data analysis and visualization.
+Welcome to my data engineering project, where i build a comprehensive COVID-19 analytics platform.
+In this project, i'll walk you through the entire process, from data acquisition to data analysis and visualization.

 ## Table of Contents